SargeyWargey/Homoothya/Story/Drafts/Chapter_13.md

 "Someone smaller."
 Her mouth curved.
 "The sky keeps turning, child.
 That's how we know we're alive."

-My mother held out the waterskin and I drank.
+My mother held out the waterskin, and I drank.
 The water tasted like the clay pot it had come from, cool despite the heat.
 She took it back and drank herself, then poured a little over her hands and wiped her face.

 "Your father will be proud," she said.
 "Look how much we've gathered already."

 The baskets were half full, and the sun had barely begun its fall toward the western mountains.
 All morning we'd worked like this, the rhythm of it steady as breathing.
 Reach, pull, drop.
-The pods rattling into baskets.
+The pods rattled into baskets.
 My hands sticky with mesquite sap, my legs scratched from bark, my heart full in a way I had no words for.

 Nashta ran up holding a pod that had split open.
 "Look, grandmother, it's already sweet inside."